genome/gms/README.md

 --------

 The GMS presumes that _other_ GMS installations are _untrusted_ by default, and that users on the _same_ GMS are _trusted_ by default.
-This allows each installation to make decisions about the balance of security and convenience as suits their needs, and to change those decisions over time.
+This allows each installation to make decisions about the balance of security and convenience as suits its needs, and to change those decisions over time.

 Independent GMS installations lean entirely on standard Unix/Linux permissions and sharing facilities (SSH, NFS, etc.), and are as secure as those facilities.
-Another GMS cannot access your data any more than a random user on the internet could, but the system is configured to allow sharing to be as convienient and granular as you might like later.
+Another GMS cannot access your data any more than a random user on the internet could, but the system is configured to allow sharing to be as convienient and granular as the adminstrators prefer later.

 Within a GMS instance, all users are in a single Unix group, and all directories are writable by that group.
-If a given group of users cannot be trusted to this level, they should install independent systems and use the "federation" facilities to share.
+If a given group of users cannot be trusted to this level, it is best to install independent systems, and use the "federation" facilities to control sharing.
+In the native environment of the GMS at Washington University, The Genome Institute uses one system for a staff of several hundred (combining programmers, analysts and laboratory staff), and with isolated instances in preparation only for medicaly diagnostics.

-In a hierarchical organization, a group of individual GMS installations can export metadata to a larger GMS, without copying it, providing broad access to leadership, while
+In a hierarchical organization, a group of individual GMS installations can export metadata to a larger GMS, without copying it, providing centralization of metdata, while distributiong load, and keeping data in cost centers.

-In an environment that requires per-user security, each user could install a GMS independently, and use the "federation" capabilities to attach each others systems, share data, and peform larger scale analysis.
+At its most extreme, in an environment that requires per-user security, each user could install a GMS independently, and use the "federation" capabilities to attach the systems of co-workers, share data, and peform larger scale analysis entirely within that framework.

-the native environment of the GMS at Washington University Genome Institute uses one system for a staff of several hundred, and only uses isolated instances for medical diagnostics.